GitFiend/cottontail-js/README.md

   }
 }

-// A $Component re-renders when any reactive values it uses are modified,
+// A Custom component re-renders when any reactive values it uses are modified,
 //  no more than once per frame. class App extends Custom<{
   store: Store